-This guide provides a comprehensive overview of how to use the Request Logs feature in the Alchemy Dashboard to monitor and debug JSON-RPC API requests.
+This guide covers how to use the Request Logs feature in the Alchemy Dashboard to monitor and debug JSON-RPC API requests.

-The Request Logs feature in the Alchemy Dashboard is a powerful tool for developers building on different blockchains.
-It solves several critical problems:
+Request Logs in the Alchemy Dashboard helps you build on different blockchains by addressing several common problems:

-- Debugging Made Easy: Request Logs provides a user-friendly interface to search, filter, and analyze historical API requests, saving hours of manual debugging compared to raw log files or custom scripts.
+- Debugging: Request Logs provides an interface to search, filter, and analyze historical API requests, saving hours of manual debugging compared to raw log files or custom scripts.

-- Transparency and Control: Developers gain visibility into every JSON-RPC request sent through Alchemy’s infrastructure, including successes, failures, and errors, helping identify bottlenecks or misconfigured requests.
+- Transparency and control: You gain visibility into every JSON-RPC request sent through Alchemy's infrastructure, including successes, failures, and errors, helping identify bottlenecks or misconfigured requests.

-- Performance Optimization: By analyzing request durations, error rates, and method usage, developers can optimize dApp performance and ensure a seamless user experience.
+- Performance optimization: By analyzing request durations, error rates, and method usage, you can optimize dApp performance and ensure a smooth experience for your users.

-Request Logs empowers developers to maintain reliable dApps, reduce downtime, and improve user satisfaction with actionable insights into API interactions.
+Request Logs helps you maintain reliable dApps, reduce downtime, and gain actionable insights into API interactions.

-The Request Logs feature, accessible via the Alchemy Dashboard’s Request Explorer, allows you to view and analyze all JSON-RPC requests made to Alchemy’s API endpoints for your application.
+The Request Logs feature, accessible via the Alchemy Dashboard's Request Explorer, lets you view and analyze all JSON-RPC requests made to Alchemy's API endpoints for your application.
 Key functionalities include:

 Search and Filter: Filter requests by parameters such as: